 These migrating wildebeest, zebra, gazelle, and other animals have to cross rivers that are infested with large Nile Crocodiles, navigate savannas that are teaming with ambushing lions and leopards, outmaneuver aggressive clans of Spotted Hyenas, and outpace the lightning-fast cheetahs that hunt on the open plains of the parks.
 All in search of fresh grass that sprouts after the rainstorms that they instinctively follow.

-This is what makes the Serengeti National Park so special, and why it is a place that I will never forget.
+This is what makes going on a Serengeti National Park safari so special, and why it is a place that I will never forget.
 In few other places in this world can you see nature at its most beautiful, and at its most cruel.
-The sheer amount of animals that live in and migrate thru the park gives visitors an almost unprecedented opportunity to see the wildlife they came to see.
+The sheer number of animals that live in and migrate thru the park gives visitors an almost unprecedented opportunity to see the wildlife they came to see.

-In our short, two day stay in the Serengeti, we were able to see both a mother lioness protecting her newborn baby cubs in a thicket, as well as the rest of her pride feasting on a fresh wildebeest kill that they had made.
-These experiences are what makes the Serengeti National Park such an amazing wildlife destination.
+In our short, two-day Serengeti National Park safari, we were able to see both a mother lioness protecting her newborn baby cubs in a thicket, as well as the rest of her pride feasting on a fresh wildebeest kill that they had made.
+These experiences are what make the Serengeti National Park such an amazing wildlife destination.